BenetManzanaresSalor/LifeStepByStep/README.md

 	If SecondsAlive > SecondsToOld, the entity can die by age.
 	SecondsToOld is a random value between 120 and 180 (2-3 minutes) assigned at creation.
 	The probability of dying is: 1 - ( SecondsToOld / SecondsAlive ).
-	That possibility only is checked one time for each second alive and if the DeathByAge setting is enabled.
+	That possibility only is checked one time per second alive and if the DeathByAge setting is enabled.
 	If the entity don't die, the cost of the action is -1, continuing the actions loop.
 * **Give birth**:
 	If the entity IsPregnant (assigned at reproduction action), it can give birth if has started a movement and the previous cell is free.